rayray012793/University-Project/README.md

 ### Topics Include:
 1. **Audio Quality Control Circuit**: Design and implementation of a circuit for controlling audio quality.
 2. **Class A Amplifier**: Designing and testing a Class A audio amplifier.
+3. **Push-Pull Amplifier**: Design and testing of a Push-Pull amplifier, which utilizes complementary transistors to amplify both halves of the input signal.
+This design improves efficiency and reduces distortion compared to Class A amplifiers.

 ---